Dimple Kapadia: Professional expansion and critical acclaim (1990–1994)

-Kapadia played a young widow in the military drama Prahaar (1991), the first directorial venture of the actor Nana Patekar, with whom she would collaborate in several other films.
-The film, co-starring Patekar and Madhuri Dixit, had a good reception from critics.
-Kapadia and Dixit agreed to act without wearing makeup upon Patekar's insistence.
-While critics credited the female actors for their work, most of the praise went to Patekar.
-Further critical attention came her way when she played a principled office receptionist opposite Sunny Deol in the action film Narsimha.

-In Haque (1991), a political drama directed by Harish Bhosle and scripted by Mahesh Bhatt, Kapadia played Varsha B. Singh, an Orthodox Hindu woman who is married to an influential politician and who has a miscarriage following an assault.
-The story follows Varsha's defiance of her husband after years of subservience when, for political reasons, he refuses to take legal action against the assailants.
-According to the author Ram Awatar Agnihotri, Kapadia played the character bravely and convincingly.
+Kapadia played a young widow in the military drama Prahaar (1991), starring and directed by Nana Patekar, with whom she would collaborate on several future projects.
+Kapadia and co-star Madhuri Dixit agreed to act without wearing makeup upon Patekar's insistence.
+The film impressed critics, who credited both actresses for their work, although most of the praise went to Patekar.
+Further critical attention came Kapadia's way when she played a principled office receptionist opposite Sunny Deol in the action film Narsimha.
+In Haque (1991), a political drama directed by Harish Bhosle and scripted by Mahesh Bhatt, she played Varsha B. Singh, an Orthodox Hindu woman who, after years of subservience, acts in defiance of her oppressive husband.
+The author Ram Awatar Agnihotri noted Kapadia for a brave and convincing portrayal.
 Kapadia starred alongside Amitabh Bachchan in the fantasy Ajooba, a big-budgeted Indo-Russian co-production that was co-directed by Shashi Kapoor and Gennady Vasilyev.
 Based on Arabian mythology and set in the fictional Afghan kingdom Baharistan, the film saw her in the role of Rukhsana, a young woman who arrives from India to rescue her father from prison.
-The critical response to Ajooba was mediocre, and it failed to attract viewers in Indian cinemas though was a success in the Soviet Union.
+The critical response to Ajooba was mediocre, and it failed to attract viewers in Indian cinemas against success in the Soviet Union.

 The release of Maarg, her second project under Mahesh Bhatt's direction, was delayed for several years before its straight-to-video release in late 1992.
 The film is about power politics within an ashram and features Kapadia as Uma, who works as a prostitute by choice.
 The critic Iqbal Masood considered it "a powerful satire" with "excellent performances".
 According to Bhatt, Kapadia's role was so intense it left her close to a breakdown after filming ended.
-She next played Barkha, a single woman who abandons her newly-born, out-of-wedlock daughter, in Hema Malini's directorial debut Dil Aashna Hai (1992).
+She next played Barkha, a single woman who abandons her newly born, out-of-wedlock daughter, in Hema Malini's directorial debut Dil Aashna Hai (1992).
 In Shashilal K. Nair's crime drama Angaar (1992), Kapadia played Mili, a homeless orphan who is collected by an unemployed man (Jackie Shroff).
 Angaar, and Kapadia's performance in it, received positive reviews from critics but it was financially unsuccessful.
 Meena Iyer of The Times of India, who called it "one of the most engaging mafia films to have come out of Bollywood", attributed the film's limited audience to its subject matter.